jeffrwells/coderbase.io-staging/projects/coderbase.md

 This class has two components.

 The first is that we wanted our values to be parseable even if they were misformatted.
-For example, if a user provided...

-    ---
-    summary: ['this','that']
-    ---

-...the value that would be saved would be the string `"['this','that']"`.
+For example, if a user provided ` summary: ['this','that']`, the value that would be saved would be the string `"['this','that']"`.
 Natively, YAML would parse this as an array, and would create a `TypeError` in the application when `summary` expected a string.
 By escaping all double quotes, and then wrapping all values in quotes (as you can see in the RegExp above) we allow our YAML files to have a What You See Is What You Get response, and eliminate errors whenever possible.
 This avoids errors with single quotes or colons in a value as well, and values starting with symbols such as `Twitter: @jeffrwells` do not need to be wrapped in quotes.
 Integer, boolean and array values can be converted from a string when necessary.

 The second component is the `update` method.
 This allows us to take a template of the YAML data we will need and update it with the proper values for the user.
 For example, when a user signs up, we create a project with each repository from GitHub.
 Here is an excerpt of how we do that: